How "Provoked" Urine Metal Tests

 In 2009, the American College of Medical Toxicology (ACMT) issued a position statement which concluded that provoked testing "has not been scientifically validated, has no demonstrated benefit, and may be harmful when applied in the assessment and treatment of patients in whom there is concern for metal poisoning."

 In 2009, NIOSH investigators evaluated a suspected outbreak of antimony toxicity among fire fighters in Boca Raton, Florida who had been wearing fire-retardant pants that contained various chemicals.
-The investigation was triggered by hair analysis and urine toxic metal tests that had been ordered by a chelationist (Leonard Haimes, M.D.) and performed by a commercial laboratory (Doctor's Data).
-Doctor's Data's reports alleged that all 30 of the fire fighters who had undergone hair analysis had antimony levels much higher than the "reference range" and that 23 who also had urine toxic metal testing showed "high" mercury levels.
+The investigation was triggered by hair analysis and provoked urine metal tests that had been ordered by a chelationist (Leonard Haimes, M.D.) and performed by a commercial laboratory.
+The lab reports alleged that all 30 of the fire fighters who had undergone hair analysis had antimony levels much higher than the "reference range" and that 23 who also had urine metal testing showed "high" mercury levels.
 After a thorough evaluation found no real evidence of toxicity, the investigators advised:

 The decision to perform laboratory testing for heavy metals, including antimony and mercury, should be based on whether or not documented health symptoms are consistent with overexposure to these metals.
 It is important to use reliable and recommended testing methods with well-validated reference ranges to measure the concentration of heavy metals in the body.
 Because results from elemental hair analysis and post-chelation-challenge urine tests do not provide sufficient evidence of heavy metal toxicity, they should not be used to justify searching the workplace for exposures or to treat heavy metal toxicity.
 In particular, they should not be used to justify chelation therapy, which can be potentially harmful to a patient .